luuductrung1234/python-adventure-game/README.md

 10. `Pixels Per Unit`
     - New assets default to 100 pixels per Unity unit.
     - Bigger asset = less `Pixels Per Unit`
+11. Creating a `Reference`
+    - If we want to access / change / call anything other than this game object's transform, we need to create a reference
+    - We need to tell Unity what the "thing" is that we are referring to.